mferiansyahrt/increasing_synth_image/README.md

 </table>
 </div>

 In this stage, the image super-resolution model was developed using two frameworks: unpaired SISR and DSR-CycleGAN.
-The UNet-ViT generator from the UVCGAN model was found to deliver optimal performance.
+The UNet-ViT generator from the UVCGAN model was found to deliver optimal performance from [Day-to-Night Comparation github](https://github.com/mferiansyahrt/day_to_night_comparation) project.
 Therefore, this study utilized the UNet-ViT generator for both frameworks to facilitate domain transfer from daytime to nighttime images

 <div align="center">
 <table><thead>